minprog/app-studio/info/10 Syllabus.md

 ## Technical track

+*Available both in February-March and in April-May.*

 The second part of this course is the technical track, where we find ourselves struggling a little bit with the huge iOS and Android platforms.
 We'll try to understand how these platforms are designed and what parts we should get to know and what parts we can ignore.

 This part consists first and foremost of a lot of programming work, done by you!
-Every student will need to get acquainted with the platform of their choice and create lots of small apps. (*This part is available both in February-March as well as in April-May.*)
+Every student will need to get acquainted with the platform of their choice and create lots of small apps.

 Topics by week are: